gja/image-resizer/README.md

 # Image Resizer

 This is a stateless, performant service, which will fetch images from a source you specify, and resize it.
 This image is cached on disk for further requests.
+Requests are deduped as well

 This should ideally be fronted by a CDN like cloudfront.
 The syntax of the url looks like this: http://yourserver:port/rxWIDTHxHEIGHT/RELATIVE_IMAGE_PATH/anything.EXTENSION